-GHG Reporting Type of lease Boundary Approach Finance/Capital Operating Financial Control / Equity Share Lessee does have ownership and financial Lessee does not have ownership or control, therefore emissions associated financial control, therefore emissions with fuel combustion are scope 1 and associated with fuel combustion are scope with use of purchased electricity are scope 2.
-3 and with use of purchased electricity are scope 3.
-Operational Control Lessee does have operational control, therefore emissions associated with fuel combustion are scope 1 and with use of purchased electricity are scope 2 Lessee does have operational control, therefore emissions associated with fuel combustion are scope 1 and with use of purchased electricity are scope 2 a) Period
+GHG Reporting Boundary Type of lease Approach Finance/Capital Operating Lessee does have ownership and financial Lessee does not have ownership or financial Financial Control / control, therefore emissions associated with control, therefore emissions associated with Equity Share fuel combustion are scope 1 and with use of e 1 and with use of fuel combustion are scope 3 and with use of purchased electricity are scope 2. purchased electricity are scope 3.

+Operational Control Lessee does have operational control, Lessee does have operational control, therefore therefore emissions associated with fuel emissions associated with fuel combustion are combustion are scope 1 and with use of scope 1 and with use of purchased electricity purchased electricity are scope 2 are scope 2 a) Period